 It means that if you feel like you can sustain your energy and mood throughout the day much better by adding a light snack then that’s what you need to do.

 You will lose weight anyway.
-Because even if you’re eating one meal and some light snack, you still are in the caloric deficit.
+Because even if you’re eating one meal and some light snack, you still are in a caloric deficit.
 Don’t worry about the rules.

 OMAD and Snacking

-Imagine working in the company, where your boss sets some arbitrary rules.
+Imagine working in a company, where your boss sets some arbitrary rules.
 For instance:

 You can only make 10 copies a day.